-These dishes are not only yummy but are very easy to prepare as well.
+These dishes are not only scrumptious but are also very easy to make.

 Unlike its predecessor, this variety of Pongal is a far cry from the sweeter version.
 This spicier version of Pongal tastes equally yummy.
 It is prepared with ghee and pepper pods and served with coconut chutney or sambar.
 It is considered to be one of the best Pongal special dishes both to prepare and to consume.

-It is a famous sweet prepared during Makar Sankranti in Bihar and Jharkhand.
+A famous sweet prepared during Makar Sankranti in Bihar and Jharkhand.
 These sweet munchies called Teel Barfi or Til ki Barfi are prepared with sesame seeds (Teel or Til), khoya, ghee and sugar.
-They provide you the nutrition needed for the body, are very healthy and at the same time really delicious.
+They provide you with the nutrition needed for the body.
+They are both, healthy and delicious.

 This is a very famous and a traditional sweet dish for Pongal.
-It is popularly known as sweet flat bread.
+It is popularly known as sweet flatbread.
 It is prepared with Bengal gram dal and coconut along with ghee.
-Puran Poli is a delicacy enjoyed throughout Maharastra, Gujarat, Tamil Nadu, Goa and other regions of West and South India.
+Puran Poli is a delicacy that is enjoyed throughout Maharastra, Gujarat, Tamil Nadu, Goa and other regions of West and South India.

-These are our best picks for the Pongal special dishes.
-If you get to find any traditional dishes, do share with us.
+Well, these were our best picks for the Pongal special dishes.
+If you do find/ think any traditional dish needs a mention here, do share with us.
 We would love to hear from you all.
 Happy Pongal in advance!